 How do I pay for coverage?

-Coverage for short-term disability and long-term disability options 1, 2 and 4 is paid through payroll deductions.
-The employer pays for LTD option 3, for which employees are automatically enrolled..
+Central state government and state higher education employees: Coverage for short-term disability and long-term disability Options 1, 2 and 4 is paid through payroll deductions.
+The employer pays for LTD Option 3.